-What can you tell me about the second round of Economic Impact Payments (Stimulus Checks) from the Federal Government?
+What can you tell me about the third round of Economic Impact Payments (Stimulus Checks) from the Federal Government?

-All U.S. residents with adjusted gross income up to $75,000 ($150,000 married), who are not a dependent of another taxpayer and have a work eligible social security number, may be eligible for the full $600 ($1,200 married) payment.
+All U.S. residents with adjusted gross income up to $75,000 ($150,000 married), who have a work eligible social security number, may be eligible for the full $1,400 ($2,800 married) payment.
 In addition, they may be eligible for an additional $1,400 per dependent, including college students and seniors claimed as dependents.
 Payment amounts gradually phase out for those with higher incomes.

 Payments may be available even for those who have no income, as well as those whose income comes entirely from non-taxable means-tested benefit programs, such as SSI benefits.

 Visit IRS.gov for more information.

-- The total payment amount is based on the adjusted gross income from the most recent taxes on file, 2019 or 2018, and will be delivered by the method on file with the IRS to deliver the refund, direct deposit or paper mail.
+- The total payment amount is based on the adjusted gross income from the most recent taxes on file, 2019 or 2020.

 - Individuals must have a Social Security number to be eligible to receive a check.